 What services are covered?

-Aids to daily living that are vital for health and well-being, like help with:
+Aids to daily living vital for health and well-being.
+For example, you may get help with:

 What services are not covered?